-Construction of the Carillon was undertaken for the British Government by Dillingham Constructions Pty Ltd-works commenced in 1969 and were completed in 1970.
-The British Ministry of Public Building and Works provided a Clerk of Works, prepared the specification for the works, and arranged for the manufacture of the actual carillon component.65
+The construction of the Carillon was undertaken for the British Government by Dillingham Constructions; works commenced in 1969 and were completed in 1970.
+The British Ministry of Public Building and Works provided a clerk of works, prepared the specification for the works, and arranged for the manufacture of the carillon components.

 Cameron Chisholm & Nicol established a Canberra office in April 1969 because of the Carillon project, and the office and project were both under the direction of Barry Cameron.
 Ross Chisholm visited Canberra periodically during the construction.
 The base working drawings were completed in the Perth office of the architects, with additional drawings prepared in Canberra as needed.
-Cameron Chisholm & Nicol were also the structural engineers for the project.66
+Cameron Chisholm & Nicol were also the structural engineers for the project.

-The foundation stone for the Carillon was unveiled by the Governor-General of Australia, Sir Paul Hasluck, on 15 August 1969.
-The Governor-General undertook this duty at the invitation of the British High Commissioner, Sir Charles Johnston.67
+The foundation stone for the Carillon was unveiled by the Governor-General of Australia, Sir Paul Hasluck, on 15 August 1969, at the invitation of the British High Commissioner, Sir Charles Johnston.

-The Carillon was constructed with a concrete frame and site-fabricated by positioning and jointing the cladding, erecting a self-climbing scaffold on the inside, and infilling stage-by-stage from the bottom with reinforcement and concrete.
+The Carillon was constructed with a concrete frame, which was fabricated on-site by positioning and jointing the cladding, erecting a self-climbing scaffold on the inside, and infilling stage-by-stage from the bottom with reinforcement and concrete.
 The design of the Carillon also provided for an openable section to be left in the centre of the Clavier and Bell Chamber Levels so the biggest bells could be hoisted to the bell chamber, since they were too large to pass up any of the three shafts.

-A contemporary journal highlighted the innovative structure for the Carillon:
+A contemporary journal highlighted the innovative structure of the Carillon:

 'Construction of the towers incorporates ferro-cement permanent formwork panels...
-This unusual type of precast concrete construction eliminated the use of cranes or exterior scaffold and resulted in a rapidly-erected economical building'.68
+This unusual type of precast concrete construction eliminated the use of cranes or exterior scaffold and resulted in a rapidlyerected economical building'

-The Royal Australian Engineers Regiment from the Australian Army provided a temporary floating bridge to the island during construction.69 This was located at the south end of the island (refer to Figure 2.21).70
+The Royal Australian Engineers of the Australian Army provided a temporary floating bridge to the island during construction.
+This was located at the south end of the island (refer to Figure 2.21).

 The bells for the Carillon were cast by John Taylor & Company of Loughborough, England.
-Peter Cake designed the principal and practice claviers, and the structure to hold the bells.71 Cake also oversaw the installation of the bells.
+Peter Cake designed the principal and practice claviers, and the structure to hold the bells.
+Cake also oversaw the installation of the bells.

 Upon completion of the casting of the bells, a ringing-out ceremony was held at the foundry on 5 November 1969 in the presence of British and Australian dignitaries.
-Following this, the Carillon was dismantled for shipment to Australia and installation in Canberra.72 The Carillon was also fitted with an automatic playing apparatus with an ivory keyboard which played a number of well-known
+The Carillon was then dismantled for shipment to Australia and installation.
+The Carillon was also fitted with an automatic playing apparatus with an ivory keyboard which played a number of well-known melodies.
+It also had an automatic mechanism to play Westminster Chimes every 15 minutes-another symbolic link to the British Parliament.